S3-working-group/s3-practical-guide/slides.md

 ---

-## P3.7: Contracting And Accountability
+## Pattern 3.7: Contracting And Accountability

 When entering into formal or informal agreements with others: